Whenever I make new hiring in my company, I always ask hypothetical interview questions!

 It is essential that your answers showcase clear results.
-Avoid spending too much time on situation and task.
+Avoid spending too much time on situations and task.
 Instead, make sure that you deliver adequate results and solutions.

 Take a Few Seconds to Gather a Suitable Answer:

 Hypothetical questions intend to test your problem-solving skills as well as thinking procedures.
 Hence, make sure that you deliver an answer slowly and be confirmed about each and every word spoken.